 - Section 1.
-An employee who by reason of membership in the Florida National Guard or one of the United States military reserve components is ordered by an appropriate authority to attend a training period or encampment, shall, upon presentation of a copy of his official orders, or appropriate military certification, be granted leave of absence with pay.
+An employee who by reason of membership in the Florida National Guard or one of the United States military reserve components is ordered by an appropriate authority to attend a training period or active military service, shall, upon presentation of a copy of his official orders, or appropriate military certification, be granted leave of absence with pay.
 Such leave with pay shall not exceed 240 work hours, whether continuous or intermittent, in any calendar year period.
 Leave granted under this section shall not be charged against the employee's accumulated annual leave. - Section 2.
 An employee of the United States Armed Forces Reserve, including the Florida National Guard, shall be granted additional leave of absence without pay beyond the 240 work hours provided above in Section 1 upon written request through the chain of command, which is approved by the Sheriff.
 Such additional leave, when granted, shall be without loss of seniority or rank. - Section 3.
 Any employee ordered by appropriate military authority into active military service, by reason of his or her membership in the United States Military Reserve, National Guard, or retired reserve components, shall be granted a leave of absence for such duty in accordance with state and federal law. - Section 4.
-As required by state law, the employee will receive full pay for the first thirty (30) days of active duty leave. - Section 5.
-During this active duty leave, a wage extension will be granted at the discretion of the Sheriff of an amount necessary to bring an employee's total salary, inclusive of his base military pay plus subsistence and quarters allowance, to the level earned at the time the employee was called to active military service.
+During this active duty leave, a wage extension will be granted at the discretion of the Sheriff to supplement the employee's base military pay.
 During such leave, the employee shall be entitled to preserve all seniority rights, promotional status, health insurance, and retirement privileges.
-The employee may choose to exhaust accrued vacation or compensatory leave for the purpose of making up lost wages until such time as the wage extension benefits, if granted, are received. - Section 6.
-Each employee ordered into active military service must provide to the Fiscal Affairs Office a completed Verification of Entitlements form to be obtained from the appropriate military finance office.
-The employee's base pay and the allowances for subsistence and quarters, as itemized on the Verification of Entitlements form, will be used to determine the amount of wage extension necessary to bring the employee's total salary to the level earned at the time the employee was called to active military service.
+The employee may choose to exhaust accrued vacation, personal, or compensatory leave. - Section 5.
+Each employee ordered into active military service must provide to the Fiscal Affairs Bureau a completed Verification of Entitlements form to be obtained from the appropriate military finance office.
+The employee's base pay, as itemized on the Verification of Entitlements form, will be used to determine the amount of wage extension necessary to bring the employee's total salary to the level earned at the time the employee was called to active military service. - Section 6.

-Section 7.
 Upon being released from active duty, the employee must return to work for a minimum of one (1) calendar month to be entitled to full FRS retirement credit for the period of active duty.
 (For example: an employee returning on December 15 is not eligible for full FRS retirement credit until completing service time through January 31.)